Roanoke Island Attractions, Performances & Events

 The museum has a number of programs and workshops to celebrate maritime heritage, including Build A Boat in a Day — call for dates and more information.
 They also offer Shallowbag Bay Sail-Abouts and Open Sails on Tuesdays starting at 6 p.m. throughout the summer, weather permitting.
-Youth Sailing Programs at the Roanoke Island Maritime Museum are offered from June 10 through August 2 for kids ages 8 to 16.
-Call for information to register in advance to programs, sailing programs or Open Sails.
+Youth Sailing Programs at the Roanoke Island Maritime Museum are offered from June 16 through August 1 for kids ages 8 to 16.
+Call for information to register in advance for programs, sailing programs or Open Sails.

 Roanoke Marshes Lighthouse / Manteo Weather Tower

 - East End of Queen Elizabeth Street, Waterfront